 Turmeric is a yellow spice that is common in Indian dishes.
 This spice contains a chemical called curcumin whose anti-inflammatory properties help to reduce the pain of rheumatoid arthritis.
 Apart from turmeric, other foods that you could incorporate into your diet include omega three fats (contained in salmon fish) that lower inflammation.
 Similarly, incorporate foods that are rich in sulfur.
 The reason being that sulfur contains methlysulfonylmethane that is vital in reducing joint inflammation.

-The arthritis foundation recommends regular massage sessions for those battling with rheumatoid arthritis.
-Periodic physiotherapy sessions ensure that you get to execute a range of motions that will be vital in reducing pain and stiffness associated with arthritis.
-Ensure that your therapist has the experience of working with people battling arthritis and you could always ask your doctor to offer you recommendations of therapists in the state that you reside.
+The arthritis foundation recommends regular massage sessions for those battling rheumatoid arthritis.
+Periodic physiotherapy sessions ensure that you get to execute a range of motions that will be vital in reducing the pain and stiffness associated with arthritis.
+Ensure that your therapist has the experience of working with people battling arthritis.
+You could always ask your doctor to recommend therapists in your state.

 - Heat and Cold Treatment

 Applying an ice pack to inflamed joints helps to ease the inflammation caused by rheumatoid arthritis.
 Low temperatures help in numbing the pain and relaxing the muscles.
 A heating pad or a warm towel may be applied to loosen the tense muscles and to relieve pain and stiffness.
 A warm bath or hot shower can also achieve the same function.
 Apply this heat and cold treatment appropriately.